better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Replication Model

 Repositories are the base unit of replication in Radicle.
 To publish a repository to the network, it must first be initialized as a project.
-Projects combine source code, issues and proposed changes under a single umbrella, and carry a unique, shareable peer-to-peer identifier.
+Project combine source code, issues and proposed changes under a single umbrella, and carry a unique, shareable peer-to-peer identifier.
 The entirety of the project data and metadata, including social artefacts such as comments, are stored